STEM OPT Frequently Asked Questions

 As of March 23, 2018, the US government created an online portal for students on post-completion and STEM OPT to submit updates directly to them.
 You may choose to use this portal to report your employment information.
 Please note, you will not be able to upload the required I-983 evaluations through the SEVP Portal.
 If you experience issues with the SEVP Portal, visit their help page.

-You are required to report the following: employer name, employer EIN, start date of employment, employer address, if the employment is full-time (20 hours per week or more) or part-time (less than 20 hours per week), supervisor name and contact information (telephone number and email), and how the employment is related to your course work.
+You are required to report the following: employer name, employer EIN, start date of employment, employer address, if the employment is full-time (more than 20 hours per week) or part-time* (20 or less hours per week), supervisor name and contact information (telephone number and email), and how the employment is related to your course work.

 You may also provide your job title and current employment end date, if applicable.